riichi/chombo.club/_posts/en/2025-05-16-cracow-saki-cards-taikai-2025.markdown

 Players then select 1 of their 6 cards after seeing their starting hand and place it face-down.
 Once everyone is ready, they reveal their chosen cards.

+During the match, players must change their characters every round and cannot select the same card again until 5 out of 6 of their cards are played.
+When a player has only a single available card, all cards become available again and character rotation starts anew.

 There are 63 cards in the deck, each with a unique ability.

 You can view all the Saki Cards [here](https://t.co/cV5TU1qJVW) and access the Saki Cards Rulebook [here](https://docs.google.com/document/d/1y4Os-PJJQ5vMuc9hFbck_IcXItHmCHTjMlRNbHJu0gw/edit?usp=sharing)